sonukuldeep/Docs/src/contents/Firebase.md

 If we use redirect then we also need to have _getRedirectResult_ or have auth state checked with _onAuthStateChanged_

-_Out side the component or within useEffect_ in the later case you can use hook(useNavigate) to redirect to home page after successful login
+_Out side the component or within useEffect_ in the later case you can use hook(useNavigate) to redirect to homepage after successful login

 ```jsx
 getRedirectResult(auth)